 \begin{defn}[Projection function] For each $A\geq 0$, we define a \textit{projection function} $\mathcal{C}_A: J(\F) \to \C$ as

-where $\s=s_0s_1\ldots$, and if $s_0=(n, \ast)$, then $\{(n, \ast)\}=n$. \end{defn}
+where $\s=s_0s_1\ldots$, and if $s_0=(n, \ast)$, then $\{s_0\}=\{(n, \ast)\}=n$. \end{defn}

-\begin{observation}[The projection of $J(\F)$ lies in fundamental domains] Suppose that $g$ is a disjoint type normalized function for which fundamental domains have been defined following \ref{dis_inversenormalized}.
-If $A$ is the constant provided in Observation \ref{obs_constantA}, then $\mathcal{C}_A(J(\F))$ is totally contained in the union of fundamental domains.
+\begin{observation}[The projection of $J(\F)$ lies in fundamental domains] Suppose that $g$ is a disjoint type cosine function for which fundamental domains have been defined following \ref{dis_inversenormalized}.
+If $A$ is the constant from Observation \ref{obs_constantA}, then $\mathcal{C}_A(J(\F))$ is totally contained in the union of fundamental domains.
 More specifically, for each $(t, \s)\in J(\F)$, if $\s=s_0s_1\ldots$, then $\mathcal{C}_A(t, \s) \subset F_{s_0}$; see also Observation \ref{obs_corresp_orders_cosine}. \end{observation}

-\begin{remark} The reason why instead of \textit{projecting} under $\mathcal{C}_A$ each point $(t, \s)\in J(\F)$ to a point of real part $\pm t$, but rather $\pm t \pm A$ for some constant $A$, is to ensure that for a fixed function $g$, the image of each $(t,\s)\in J(\F)$ under a projection map lies in a fundamental domain of $g$, on which by Proposition \ref{prop_fromRS08} $g$, \textit{expands} the Euclidean metric.
+\begin{remark} The reason why instead of \textit{projecting} under $\mathcal{C}_A$ each point $(t, \s)\in J(\F)$ to a point of real part $\pm t$, but rather $\pm t \pm A$ for some constant $A$, is to ensure that for a fixed function $g$, the image of each $(t,\s)\in J(\F)$ under a projection map lies in a fundamental domain of $g$, on which, by Proposition \ref{prop_fromRS08}, $g$ \textit{expands} the Euclidean metric.
 Note that $\mathcal{C}_A(J(\F)) \nsubseteq J(g)$.
-Nonetheless, since $\Phi$ will be obtained as the limit of a composition of functions that contain inverse branches whose images lie in $\T_g$, by Observation \ref{rem_Jg}, its codomain will be $J(g)$. \end{remark}
+Nonetheless, since $\Phi$ will be obtained as the limit of a composition of functions consisting of inverse branches of $g$ whose images lie in $\T_g$, by Observation \ref{rem_Jg}, its codomain will be $J(g)$. \end{remark}

 Recall that cosine maps behave like the exponential map for points with modulus large enough and sufficiently far from the imaginary axis.
-In particular, there points are contained in fundamental domains.
+In particular, all such points are contained in fundamental domains.
 An essential characteristic of our model for cosine dynamics is that, as occurs for the exponential model, for each $(t,\s)\in J(\F)$, $\vert \mathcal{C}_A(\F(\ul{s},t))\vert$ is roughly the exponential of its real part.
 More precisely: \begin{prop}[Model acts similar to the exponential] If $(t,\s) \in J(\F)$ and $A>0$,

 \end{prop} \begin{proof} Suppose that $\s=s_0s_1\ldots $ and let $b\defeq 2\pi \{s_1\} $.
 Then,

 The second inequality in \eqref{eq_sizeC} follows from the assumption $T(\F(t,\s))\geq 0$, that is, $F(t)-b \geq ~0$, because by \eqref{eq_squareroot},